 For young professionals, the companies here provide good training opportunities and also helps them establish their career path.

 Pension (PPK), social insurance, and occupational medicine are all mandatory benefits in Poland (OM).
 In Poland, all employers are required to participate in a pension plan as of 2019.
 The new rule, known as the Employee Capital Plan (PPK), was enacted by the government in order to encourage local citizens to save more.
-The strategy was implemented in four stages and was expected to be finished for all employees by May 2021.
+The strategy was implemented in four stages and was expected to be finished for all employees.